TC2000 vs. TradingView

-TC2000 is a self-contained trading system for stocks and options, with order routing through IB.
-The platform offers one of the industry’s best scanners and highly flexible charts with best-in-class live trading.
+TC2000 is a self-contained trading system for stocks and options, with order routing through Interactive Brokers.
+The platform offers one of the industry’s best scanners, highly flexible charts, and best-in-class live trading tools.
 TradingView offers similarly powerful scanning capabilities and expands coverage to the bond, forex, commodity, and cryptocurrency markets.
-It’s not a standalone broker, though, so it is more suitable for generating trade ideas than actively trading.
+It’s not a standalone broker, though, so it is more suitable for charting and generating trade ideas than actively trading.

 About TC2000 and TradingView

 TC2000, created by Worden Brothers, has been around for more than 25 years.
 When it launched in the mid-1990s, it was one of the only trading platforms that gave traders access to interactive charts and advanced visualizations.
 The software has undergone many changes over the years and the latest version is v.23.0.
 TC2000 has been voted the “Best Stock Software under $500” for 27 years in a row by Stocks & Commodities Magazine.

 TradingView launched in 2011 as a web platform designed to bring together multi-asset scanning, comprehensive visualizations, and a social network of traders.
 The platform has gained traction quickly thanks to the fact that many of its tools, including its social network, are offered for free.
 In fact, TradingView charts are integrated into many other trading platforms in lieu of proprietary charting interfaces.
 TradingView recently announced that it surpassed more than 50 million active monthly users.

 TC2000 vs. TradingView: Assets and Trading

 One of the biggest differences between TC200 and TradingView is in what assets you can use them to evaluate and trade.